sabbelasichon/typo3-rector/docs/best_practice_guide.md

 ### TLDR;

-- apply older or current version rulesets first (if you're going from v8 to v10, apply v7/v8 sets first)
+- apply older or current version rulesets first (if you're going from v10 to v12, apply v7/v8/v9/v10 sets first)
+- if possible start with version 2 of typo3-rector because it has the bugfixes and all rules from version 10 to 13 of TYPO3
 - add ClassAliasMap in case you're upgrading two versions to provide old classes to migrate (see [ClassAliasMap](#classaliasmap))
 - apply rulesets stepwise by version; first TCA only, then full set or combined
 - apply rulesets stepwise to your packages or multiple packages at once